 This work was financed by Sapienza project 2018, University of Rome, prot.
-RG11816432851FA6, (Principal Investigator Prof. M.E.
+RG11816432851FA6, 503 (Principal Investigator Prof. M.E.
 Conti).
-The authors are particularly indebted to Marco Papi and Massimo Marcolini (President of the Association of Beekeepers of Rome and Province) for their outstanding support in all sampling stages.
-We are also greatly obliged to Helga Liselotte Scrahuf for her kindly support during our Oriolo Romano stay.
-We also wish to thank Dr Maria Agostina Frezzini and Dr Elisabetta Marconi for their excellent support in samples treatment and classification.
-Finally, we thank Fabrizio Piacentini and the Italian beekeeping federation (FAI) for their kind support of this project.
+The Authors are particularly indebted with Marco Papi, 504 and Massimo Marcolini (President of the Association of Beekeepers of Rome and Province) for 505 their outstanding support in all stages of sampling.
+We also are greatly obliged with Helga Liselotte 506 507 Scrahuf for her kindly support during our stays in Oriolo Romano.
+We also wish to thank Dr. Maria Agostina Frezzini and Dr. Elisabetta Marconi for their excellent support in samples' treatment and 508 classification.
+Finally, we thank Fabrizio Piacentini and the Italian beekeeping federation (FAI) for 509 510 their kind support to this project.

-Appendix A. Supplementary data
+512 Appendix A. Supplementary data